hantsy/jakartaee11-sandbox/docs/jpa.md

 emf.getSchemaManager().create(true);  // if true, applies changes to the database
 ```

-The `truncate` method could help reset the database when writing test codes.
+The `truncate` method could help reset the database when writing test code.

 > [!Note]
 > The `SchemaManager` does not support exporting the schema to DDL script files.